bveldhuyzen/XGREPLIST/README.md

 ![Model](https://raw.githubusercontent.com/bveldhuyzen/XGREPLIST/main/Screenshot_2023-08-08-05-20-11-565_com.chrome.beta.jpg)

->Separate commands by ; to execute multiple commands via one message (e.g. `search:www.bbc.com Ukraine bombs Crimea bridge ; analyze 1 ; extract_eyes 1 ; xeyes URL/"text"/doc_id/Data_ID x1`
+>Separate commands by ; to execute multiple commands via one message, e.g. `search:www.bbc.com Ukraine bombs Crimea bridge ; analyze 1 ; extract_eyes 1 ; xeyes URL/"text"/doc_id/Data_ID x1`

 >Prepend search commands with `+%`, where % is any numerical value, to specifiy amounts of search results to list (e.g. +4search QUERY).
 If not specified, default is used (see prompt content for default value per search function).